-A set of 3D RF data is collected using the proposed UF S-WAVE technique described in~\ref{method_UF_SWAVE} and vibration frequencies of 40, 50, and 60 Hz.
+A set of 3D RF data is collected using the proposed Ultrafast S-WAVE technique described in~\ref{method_UF_SWAVE} and vibration frequencies of 40, 50, and 60 Hz.
 Figure~\ref{fig:phantom_phasors} shows the axial, lateral, and elevational phasors of a {slice of the} phantom for the excitation frequency of 50 Hz.
 The elasticity values for homogeneous phantoms are calculated using the curl of 3D displacement and LFE reconstruction.
 To be consistent with the ARFI measurements, a ROI of size $1\times1\times1$ $cm^3$ is considered at the same depth of $5$ cm.
-The average elasticity {with the standard deviation (STD) values} inside the ROI {are} shown in Table~\ref{tab:E_phantom}. {The elasticity volume is reconstructed using no curl, 2D {curl} and 3D curl.} The results in Table~\ref{tab:E_phantom} confirm that using the curl of {the} 3D displacement map provides closer elasticity values to the manufacturer reported values.
-Furthermore, the elasticity values measured by the ARFI and UF S-WAVE methods are both in reasonable agreement with the manufacturer elasticity values.
-Using the {3D} curl helps to get more accurate mean elasticity values and reduces the STD within the homogeneous phantoms.
+The average elasticity {with the standard deviation (STD) values} inside the ROI {are} shown in Table~\ref{tab:E_phantom}.
+Changing the size of the ROI by 100$\%$ will change the average elasticity value by less than 5$\%$.
+The elasticity volume is reconstructed using no curl, 2D curl and 3D curl.
+The results in Table~\ref{tab:E_phantom} confirm that using the curl of the 3D displacement map provides closer elasticity values to the manufacturer reported values.
+Furthermore, the elasticity values measured by the ARFI and Ultrafast S-WAVE methods are both in reasonable agreement with the manufacturer elasticity values.
+The average error between the proposed method using curl and the reported manufacturer values is 5\% which is a reasonable error by considering the effect of aging on phantom materials and also the 4\% precision error in measurements of manufacturer elasticity values as mentioned in the phantom data sheet.
+The statistical analysis shows no significant differences between the manufacturer and estimated elasticity values by the Ultrafast S-WAVE using 3D curl in reconstruction.
+Using the 3D curl helps to get more accurate mean elasticity values and reduces the STD within the homogeneous phantoms.